dmentipl/plonk/README.md

 2. Ask questions on Stack Overflow using the [plonk](https://stackoverflow.com/questions/tagged/plonk) tag.
 3. File an issue, as a [bug report](https://github.com/dmentipl/plonk/issues/new?assignees=&labels=&template=bug_report.md&title=) or [feature request](https://github.com/dmentipl/plonk/issues/new?assignees=&labels=&template=feature_request.md&title=), using the issue tracker.

 If you don't get an immediate response, please be patient.
-Plonk is run by one person, [@dmentipl](https://github.com/dmentipl).
+Plonk is maintained by one person, [@dmentipl](https://github.com/dmentipl).

 Contributing
 ------------